sinar.htm

 GLENNVIEW made Sinar handy custom mounting device mounts onto rear of handy and allows you to either mount the camera on the top of a tripod for shooting straight up or to place flat on floor or tabletop for shooting straight up.
 The 4th and 5th photos above illustrate this piece.
 2nd photo of Handy with 58mm lens below illustrates this piece. $120

-Handy complete with multicoated 58mm F5.6 Super Angulon XL in focusing mount, carrier frame, GG back, coupling piece (allows you to mount Handy onto tripod or handgrip), handgrip, double bubble level, viewfinder, Mint, $3000.
+Handy complete with multicoated 58mm F5.6 Super Angulon XL in focusing mount, carrier frame, GG back, coupling piece (allows you to mount Handy onto tripod or handgrip), handgrip, double bubble level, viewfinder, Mint.
 I purchased this USA lens and focusing mount new.
-The 2nd photo shows this camera mounted on a tripod with the GLENNVIEW made Sinar handy custom mounting device which is also illustrated on the Handy with 38mm Biogon lens.
+The 2nd photo shows this camera mounted on a tripod with the GLENNVIEW made Sinar handy custom mounting device which is also illustrated on the Handy with 38mm Biogon lens. $OLD.
+I do have another 58mm Super Angulon-XL listed on my VIEW CAMERA LENSES web page, but I do not have a focusing mount or a Handy lenscone.

 Sinar Handy instruction manual for the 1st version of the Handy--such as the ones I have available, copy, $10

-Sinar handy brochure for the 1st version of the Handy--such as the ones I have available, copy, $15
+Sinar Handy brochure for the 1st version of the Handy--such as the ones I have available, oversize fold-out brochure, difficult to copy, copy, 2 different vintage versions available, I recommend you buy copies of both, $25 each.

-Sinar handy brochure for the 2nd version of the Handy--the one with shift capability, copy, $20
+Sinar Handy brochure for the 2nd version of the Handy--the one with shift capability, copy, $20, original, $40

 TRIPODS AND MOUNTING HARDWARE FOR SINAR

-Dietzgen panoramic leveling head tripod This Dietzgen has a spacer/adapter on top of it to optimize it for use with a 3" diameter head such as the Sinar head illustrated with it but not included with it.
+Dietzgen panoramic leveling head tripod This Dietzgen has a spacer/adapter on top of it to optimize it for use with a 3" diameter head such as the Sinar pan/tilt head.
 This tripod is quite sturdy enough for use with 4X5 or 8X10 Sinar cameras or equivalent.
 The adapter/spacer creates enough working space for heads with extremities.
 With an about 15 degree leveling head, 3/8X16TPI camera stud, under 11#, wooden legs, brass fittings with pointed tips on leg ends, 38" collapsed, maximum 66" extended, bungee cord secures legs when folded, Ex, $500.
-The Sinar Norma head illustrated with the tripod has been sold, and is not included.

-SINAR SOCKET ADAPTOR.
+SINAR and GLENNVIEW 3/8 to 1/4" SOCKET ADAPTORS.
 Because it screws down from the top of the Sinar rail clamp, the rail clamp is sandwiched between the adaptor and the tripod--providing much greater holding power than the cheap ones that screw in from the bottom.
 This is the only such socket adapter that I would trust to hold my Sinar.
-New, $20.
+The 1st 3 images show one made by Sinar; I have one available for $30.
+I manufacture ones that I like better.
+This GLENNVIEW product utilizes an Allen wrench instead of a screw driver to install it.
+It is easier to install because it will not fall off of the Allen wrench while you are installing it, made of hardened steel, $30.

 Sinar top plate for Majestic tripod head, replaces the Majestic top plate, with 3/8" camera mounting screw, with Sinar rail clamp locating pins that locate and align and your Sinar rail clamp so that the Sinar rail clamp is easy to position and will be in alignment with the geared tilt axis, made of black anodized Aluminum, a GLENNVIEW product, Mint-, $125.
 Note: this item has been sold, but I can make another upon demand.